 [Following Image Descriptions: All images in this post are the book covers discussed by the preceding text.]

 This post contains suggested reading for young kids on civil disobedience, disruption, and knowing when it’s safe to be an upstander.
 Talk about when we need to break the rules and stand up for the good of humanity – and how to recognize the time to act.

 “It’s not right.”
-He shakes his head, “They shouldn’t be doing that.
+My neighbor shakes his head, “They shouldn’t be doing that.
 It’s divisive and disrespectful.”

 So I pause, and respond, “Oh?
 Is it?
-Hmm…” before smiling in empathy and abruptly turn to mow my lawn.
+Hmm…” before smiling in confusion and turning away.

 He’s troubled, and wanted enthusiastic agreement.
 I will be kind – but I will not provide that reassurance.

 Good trouble is methodical and calculated.
 I’m not going to change the perspective of an elderly man on the insignificance of broken windows and rotting grapes compared to the safety and dignity of human life.
 But I do wish I could have come up with a magical response that felt less…cowardly before my son’s school bus arrived.

 Good trouble isn’t a reactionary lecture in the driveway.
 But it also doesn’t mean I get to stay silent forever.